crowdagger/caribon/README.md

 ### Threshold and max-distance ###

-The most useful algorithm of Caribon is local repetitions detections.
+The most useful algorithm of Caribon is local repetition detections.
 It detects when a word is repeated in a given interval of words.
 This interval is determined by

 * `--max-distance=[value]` (default is currently 50).

-So basically, if value is 50 and the word 'foo' occur twice in this interval, each occurrence will have a "repetition value" of 2.
+So basically, if `max-distance` is 50 and the word 'foo' occurs twice in this interval, each occurrence will have a "repetition value" of 2.
 If 'foo' is repeated a third time in a 50-words interval *after the second occurence*, then each of these occurrences will have a repetition value of 3.
-(If there is then more than 50 words without apparition of 'foo', and 'foo' appears again, the value of the latest apparition will be set to 1 again).
+(If there is then more than 50 words without apparition of 'foo', and 'foo' appears again, the value of the latest apparition will be reset to 1).

 Words are underlined when their "repetition value" is higher than a threshold, which can be set by:

 * `--threshold=[value]`.
-The default is `1.9`, so a word be underlined as such that is is repeated two times.
-If you change it to, say, `2.5`, a word will have to be repeated three times (locally) to be underlined.
+The default is `1.9`, so a word will be underlined as soon that is is repeated two times locally.
+If you change the threshold to, say, `2.5`, a word will have to be repeated three times (locally) to be underlined.

 (Why a float value for the threshold, instead of an integer one?
-Because the local repetitions detector will underline words in different colors: green, orange and red according to the "severity" of the repetitions.
+Because the local repetition detector will underline words in different colors: green, orange and red according to the "severity" of the repetitions.
 So setting the threshold to `1.01` or `1.99` will not change which words are underlined, but they will be in orange or red